Thanhxuan11/HumanAction/README.md

   -Automates human action classification in videos with high accuracy.

-  -User-friendly web interface allows for easy interaction and analysis.
+  -User-friendly interface allows for easy interaction and analysis.

   -Potential to expand and classify a wider range of human actions.